-By Bryan K. Braxton, Ph.D, Director Aseptic R&D
+By Bryan K. Braxton, Ph.D, Senior Director, Aseptic Research and Development

 The early phases of drug development can be challenging for many reasons, especially with the pressure for speed to the clinic to prove value and preserve funding.
 That is why it is critical that a drug’s formulation and process are well understood for manufacture at the required scale, which is typically small in early development.
 This understanding of critical process parameters and impact on quality attributes related to the finished form can be especially challenging if you are working with a limited amount of API.
 This occurs when an API is expensive, potent, challenging to source, or even a highly regulated substance, such as a Schedule I drug, which requires permission from the Drug Enforcement Agency (potentially causing delays).